-Cluster Deployment Variants
+Cluster Deployment Variants¶

 A Galera Cluster will consist of multiple nodes, preferably three or more.
 Each node is an instance of MySQL, MariaDB or Percona XtraDB that you convert to Galera Cluster, allowing you to use that node as a cluster base.

-Galera Cluster provides synchronous multi-master replication.
+Galera Cluster provides synchronous multi-primary replication.
 You can treat the cluster as a single database server that listens through many interfaces.
 To appreciate this, consider a typical n-tier application and the various benefits that would come from deploying it with Galera Cluster.

 No Clustering